TiagoL0pes/book-store-backend/README.md

 ```

 ## How to use the API
-Run the project through the IDE and head out to [http://localhost:8080/book-store](http://localhost:8080/book-store)
+You need start mongoDB before to start api.
+You can run `mongod` in your terminal to start database, then, you run the project through the your preferred IDE and head out to [http://localhost:8080/book-store](http://localhost:8080/book-store)

+## REST API Structure

+The app defines following REST structure for all endpoints.

+    POST /resource

+    GET /resource

+    GET /resource/{id}

+    PUT /resource/{id}

+    DELETE /resource/{id}

+You can test them using postman or any other rest client.